 — Copyright 2019

-Years before Tillamook Country Smoker, our jerky was born in the Crossley backyard.
-Art and his son Dick created something not so different from the jerky we serve on the shelves today with nothing but good quality cuts, a makeshift smokehouse and the desire to create something delicious.
+Years before Tillamook Country Smoker, our beef jerky was born in the Crossley backyard.
+Art and his son Dick created something not so different from the beef jerky we serve on the shelves today with nothing but good quality cuts, a makeshift smokehouse, and the desire to create something delicious.

 Two local farming families, the Smiths and Giengers, joined the Crossleys to take Tillamook Country Smoker from backyard to business.
 Our factory opened its doors in 1975.
-From there, we took it one handshake, one store and one state at a time to slowly but surely put our jerky on shelves and counters across America.
+From there, we took it one handshake, one store, and one state at a time to slowly but surely put our beef jerky and meat sticks on shelves and counters across America.

 Our hard work and hardwood smoke started to pay off as Tillamook Country Smoker started to take off.
-We got bigger and our product line grew but we always kept our focus small: good people working together to make good food.
+We got bigger and our meat snacks product lines grew, but we always kept our focus small: good people working together to make good food.